amitkgupta/boshv3/README.md

 This project allows you to create and manage custom resources through Kubernetes which map to various concepts in BOSH.
-The following assumes the reader is already fairly familiar with BOSH concepts, and provides a high-level explanation of the kinds of custom resources offered, what they map to in the BOSH world, and how they relate to one another:
+The following assumes the reader is already fairly familiar with BOSH concepts, and provides a high-level explanation of the kinds of custom resources offered, what they map to in the BOSH world, and how they relate to one another.

 ### Director